ontohub/ontohub/doc/developer_installation_on_mac_os_x_lion_and_up.md

 - `brew install postgresql`

-Now we have to add postgresql to **launchd**, the launch-daemon used in OSX, to ensure that postgresql starts with the system.

-- `ln -sfv /usr/local/opt/postgresql/homebrew.mxcl.postgresql.plist  ~/Library/LaunchAgents`
-- `launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist`
+As the *caveats*-section suggests we need to also start the service and add to the ones, that are supposed to be automatically started on boot. `brew services start postgresql` takes care of this.

 Mac OS X Version equal or higher to 10.7 (Lion) are shipped with postgresql-libraries.
 In order to use our homebrew